okibc25/css-exercise-one/README.md

-# css-exercise-one
+# CSS Exercise One

-# updated the CSS for this project.
+# In this assignment, you are tasked with updating the CSS for this project.
+Follow the steps below to complete this  assignment.

+1) Fork the project from GitHub and clone your copy of the project onto your computer.

+2) Fork the project from GitHub.

+2) Download and add the Eric Meyer CSS reset to my project.

+3) Fix any broken CSS that you find in the style.css file associated with the project.

+4) Add CSS to alter the background-color of the last three div elements in the index.html file.

-# add comments to organize the style.css file.
+5) Add comments to organize the style.css file.

-# push your updates to GitHub
+6) Push updates to GitHub.

-# Submit work.
+7) Submit work for review.